IND v AUS: Rohit Sharma on India’s struggle against left-arm pace, Suryakumar Yadav’s form and more

 “We don’t know about Iyer’s return.
 At this time there is a spot available so we have to play him (Suryakumar).
 He has obviously shown a lot of potential with white-ball and I have said it many times before, guys with potential will be given some run,” Rohit said.

 “Of course, he knows what he needs to do while in a slightly longer format of the game as well.
 I think things are there in his mind as well.
-Like I said, guys with potential will have enough run where you know they should not feel that ‘okay, you know I wasn’t given enough chances in that particular slot.’”
+Like I said, guys with potential will have enough run where you know they should not feel that ‘okay, you know I wasn’t given enough chances in that particular slot’.”

 With inputs from AFP